Sucrose and Enzymes

 Enzymes and Sucrose Intolerance

-Due to variations in the DNA blueprints of the compound sucrase-isomaltase enzyme, an individual with Sucrose Intolerance has few, if any, sucrase and isomaltase enzymes residing in the brush border.
+Due to variations in the DNA blueprints of the compound sucrase-isomaltase enzyme, an individual with Sucrose Intolerance has little or no functional enzyme activity from sucrase or isomaltase enzymes in the brush border.
 Consequently, after a meal, sucrose and maltose pass right through the small intestine without being digested or absorbed and into the large intestine.

 The large intestine contains a wealth of gas-producing bacteria, both good and bad.
 These bacteria are supposed to dine only on foods that are high in fiber or resistant starches, foods that can’t be fully digested in the small intestine.
 Bacteria slowly break down the tough fibers and resistant starches by the process of fermentation, which produces small amounts of gas as a byproduct.